Microsurgical reversal of vasectomy

 How long does the operation take?

-In my own series the average operation time is 2.5 hours.
+In my own series the average operation time is about 2 hours.

 How long will I be in hospital?